 “A new journey in life is often the beginning of new and exciting adventures.
 It may include traveling to other places, and it is an opportunity for a fresh start.” ~Karla Hawkins

 Since this blog of mine (Reflections) is specifically focused on the topic of “journeys,” I thought I’d include Karla Hawkins’ post, “Top 7 Bible Verses for a New Journey,” on this particular blog post.
-Here is the rest of her blog post which can also be found at this link on Patheos.com:
+Here is the rest of her blog post available at this link on Patheos.com:

 Journeys usually require planning, and it begins with the first step–sometimes not a physical step but a step of faith that occurs when we overcome what may be stopping us from fulfilling our destiny.
 With this in mind, here are my top 7 Bible verses for a new journey.

 Exodus 40:36“Throughout all their journeys, whenever the cloud was taken up from over the tabernacle, the people of Israel would set out.”

 The story of the Israelites in the desert after leaving Egypt is a good place to start a discussion on new journeys.
 They had been enslaved for 400 years, and now they were finally able to travel and start on a fresh time in their lives and in their history.
 The exciting part is that God was leading them every step of the way, and all they needed to do was follow the pillar of cloud by day and the pillar of fire by night.
 Unfortunately, we don’t always have a literal “cloud” to guide us, but as Christians we can pray, read God’s word, and follow the leading of the Holy Spirit in the direction that he would direct.

 Judges 18:5 “And they said to him, “Inquire of God, please, that we may know whether the journey on which we are setting out will succeed.”